 Notice of Privacy & Information Practices

 Treatment – We keep a record of each visit and/or admission.
-This record may include your test results, diagnoses, medications and your response to medications, or other therapies.
-We disclose this information so that doctors, nurses, other staff members, and entities such as laboratories can meet your needs.
+This record may include your test results, diagnoses, medications and your response to medications or other therapies.
+We disclose this information so that doctors, nurses, other staff members and entities such as laboratories can meet your needs.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because diabetes slows the healing process.
 The doctor may tell the dietitian if you have diabetes so that we can arrange the appropriate meal for you.
 We may also disclose medical information about you to people outside of Riverside who may be involved in your medical care and/or payment for your medical care after you leave Riverside, such as family members, home healthcare personnel or others to whom you have been referred to ensure that these individuals have the necessary information to care for, diagnose or treat you.
 Specially-protected health information such as psychotherapy notes do require written authorization from you in order to be disclosed.

 We may also use your health information to: